Zewo/Venice/README.md

 Examples
 ========

-The examples were taken from [gobyexample](http://gobyexample.com) and translated from Go to Swift using **SwiftGo**.
+The examples were taken from [gobyexample](http://gobyexample.com) and translated from Go to Swift using **Venice**.
 The Xcode project contains a playground with all the examples below.
 Compile the framework at least once and then you're free to play with the playground examples.

-01 - Goroutines
+01 - Coroutines
 ---------------

-A *goroutine* is a lightweight thread of execution.
+A *coroutine* is a lightweight thread of execution.

 ```swift
 func f(from: String) {